cekuai/cekuai/README.md

 ### Hi there 👋

+This is ceku's ✨ _special_ ✨ readme file!
+🌱 I’m currently learning Python
+🔭 I'm currently work as an IT Risk Manager

 <!--
 **cekuai/cekuai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.